Code of the District of Columbia

 (3) “Society” means a voluntary association of individuals for religious purposes.

-(4) “Temporary officiant” means a person authorized by the Mayor or the Clerk of the Superior Court of the District of Columbia (“Court”) to solemnize a specific marriage.
+(4) “Temporary officiant” means a person authorized by the Clerk of the Superior Court of the District of Columbia (“Court”) to solemnize a specific marriage.
 The person’s authority to solemnize that marriage shall expire upon the filing of the marriage license, pursuant to § 46-412.

 (b) For the purpose of preserving the evidence of marriages in the District of Columbia, a marriage authorized under this chapter may be solemnized by the following persons at least 18 years of age at the time of the marriage: